only .99 cents. No internet required. Some like to listen and learn and not just read.

 8. Keep personal experiences out of the counseling session.

-9. Draw conclusions based on all available information, not just the subordinate’s statement.
+9. Draw conclusions based on all available information.

 10. Enable the subordinate to help himself or herself.